manticoresoftware/manticoresearch/manual/english/Extensions/UDFs_and_Plugins/Plugins/Creating_a_plugin.md

 <!-- example create_buddy_plugin -->

-> DEPRECATED: It is deprecated and will be removed in future versions.
+> DEPRECATED: This is deprecated and will be removed in future versions.

 Buddy plugins can extend Manticore Search's functionality and enable certain queries that are not natively supported.
 To learn more about creating Buddy plugins, we recommend reading [this article](https://manticoresearch.com/blog/manticoresearch-buddy-pluggable-design/).